Saturday, August 31, 2013

 I've been hearing about the mentions of Burnt Ends (20 Teck Lim Road, tel : +65 6224 3933) quite a bit as a result of it being a new establishment that's a joint venture by Loh Lik Peng and Andre Chiang of Restaurant Andre.
 This particular one is helmed by a bearded Australian David Pynt running the counter-seating open grill kitchen with a custom built brick kiln serving up elegantly plated offerings straight from their fires.
 And others.
 With such a pedigree and theme, how could I not be suckered in?

-Burnt Ends, sea urchin cauliflower
+Burnt Ends, sea urchin & cauliflower

 sea urchin & cauliflower

 First impressions was sea urchin, slivers on cauliflower puree.
-This was on the whole, nice, but the flavors of the uni was quite lost.
+This was on the whole, nice, but the flavour of the uni was quite lost.
 As strange as this might sound, the cauliflower puree had actually overwhelmed the sea urchin.

-Burnt Ends, salmon skin roe
+Burnt Ends, salmon skin & roe

 salmon skin and roe

 Following was crispy salmon skin slathered with oyster emulsion and dusted with some seaweed powder and ikura.
-This was textures and subtle shifts of layers of flavors rather well done.
+This was textures and subtle shifts of layers of flavour rather well done.
 It didn't escape us that these looked like crispy flattened oyster shells.

-Burnt Ends, smoked quail eggs
+Burnt Ends, smoked quail eggs & truffle salt

 smoked quail eggs & truffle

 We made the mistake of ordering the smoked quail eggs with truffle which came in the form of truffle salt.
-None of the truffle flavor from the salt came through so I guess it was a waste of $5 against the regular smoked eggs which was actually quite nice if predictably so.
+None of the truffle flavour from the salt came through so I guess it was a waste of $5 against the regular smoked eggs which was actually quite nice if predictably so.
 The molten yolk scored here.

-Burnt Ends, oysters
+Burnt Ends, warmed oysters

 warmed oysters